NitorCreations/serverless-workshop/README.md

 ## Creating your API

-Think of an query you'd like to run against the tax data and implement it!
+Think of a query you'd like to run against the tax data and implement it!
 Will it be simple and smooth like **querying companies by their business id or name** or would you like to see **companies paying more than a million euros in tax?**

-### Write the Lambda function
+### Create the Lambda function skeleton

 First you create a new function in your serverless project by calling ```slss function create functions/search``` Select *nodejs4.3* for runtime and *Create Endpoint* as the answer to the next question.